XinqiW/DA2_and_Coding1_Assign_COVID19/README.md

 5. Joint_Assignment_COVID.Rproj: Project file is also included so you should be able to open all the R scripts and Rmd file in this project.

-- Docs folder: it contains both .html and .pdf generated from .rmd.
+- **Docs folder**: it contains both .html and .pdf generated from .rmd.

-- Output folder: in this folder, you can find the code generated model summary statistics table in the html format, and also a screenshot of the html result.
+- **Output folder**: in this folder, you can find the code generated model summary statistics table in the html format, and also a screenshot of the html result.